-Do you currently suffer, or have you recently suffered from, the following:
+Do you currently suffer from, or have you recently experienced, the following:

 - Fear of social situations in which you are exposed to unfamiliar people or possible scrutiny by others